noisebridge/nb_whiteboarding/readme.md

 # Noisebridge Whiteboarding Workshop

 Problems discussed at weekly whiteboarding meetups at [Noisebridge](https://www.meetup.com/noisebridge/).
-Make a PR if you've written a solution.
+Make a [PR](https://help.github.com/articles/creating-a-pull-request/) if you've written a solution.

+## Starting out

+If you're new to whiteboarding, here's a miniature prerequisite roadmap to help prepare you for the experience:

+1. Learn [programming fundamentals](https://greenteapress.com/wp/think-python-2e/) (variables, functions, loops, arrays, etc).
+[Python](https://www.python.org/about/gettingstarted/) is a popular language choice; however, most algorithm books use Java, C or C++, so exposure to one of those is recommended.
+2. Explore the [basics of data structures and algorithms](http://interactivepython.org/runestone/static/pythonds/index.html) (big-O, stacks, queues, graphs, hashing, sorting, searching, etc).
+3. Grab a copy of [Cracking the Coding Interview](http://ahmed-badawy.com/blog/wp-content/uploads/2018/10/Cracking-the-Coding-Interview-6th-Edition-189-Programming-Questions-and-Solutions.pdf), read a few chapters and try some problems.
+4. Sign up for [LeetCode](https://leetcode.com/ggorlen/) and [other coding challenge sites](https://medium.com/coderbyte/the-10-best-coding-challenge-websites-for-2018-12b57645b654) and try a few problems.

+## Past problems

 ### 11/07/2018